oneinfra/oneinfra/docs/clusters.md

 Depending on how many components you define, you will be creating a single control plane instance, or an HA control plane.
-For example, if you also define a `control-plane` role component with a `control-plane-ingress` component:
+For example, if you define a `control-plane` role component along with a `control-plane-ingress` component:

 ```yaml